-Memphasys manages risk through its Audit and Risk Committee and the Memphasys' board.
+Memphasys manages risk through its Audit and Risk Committee and the Memphasys' Board.
 Risk is also discussed and monitored in management and research meetings where mitigation strategies are devised as appropriate.

-During the 2016/2017 reporting period, the main exposure to economic risk for Memphasys, as with many companies, was the possibility of a major economic downturn which could impact the Company's ability to raise capital.
+During the 2018 reporting period, the main exposure to economic risk for Memphasys, as with many small companies, was the possibility of a major economic downturn which could impact the Company's ability to raise capital.
 The Board and the Audit and Risk Committee continually monitor the Company's cash flow position and adopt the appropriate strategy to maintain solvency in the face of any economic risk.
-All legal disputes, which were potential economic/business risks to the Company during this period, were settled through mediation subsequent to the reporting period.
+All legal disputes, which were potential economic/business risks to the Company during this period, were settled during the reporting period.